Supported Slurm Model

 | Existing reservations | Joining an already-created reservation through raw submit args is supported as pass-through |

-Pass-through is appropriate when a site-specific flag is useful but does not justify a first-class schema field.
-It is not a guarantee that hpc-compose understands the operational consequences of that flag.
+Pass-through is appropriate when a site-specific flag is useful but does not justify a first-class schema field. hpc-compose rejects line breaks and null bytes in raw #SBATCH entries so one list entry cannot emit multiple directives, but it does not validate the Slurm semantics of those flags.

 Unsupported or out of scope